AlexNg9527/csvdivider/README.md

 # csvdivider
-csvdivider is a command-line tools for dividing CSV into separated CSVs
+csvdivider is a command-line tool for dividing CSV into separated CSVs
 ## Example
 ```bash